 Dr Bettany Hughes has devoted her time to ancient history and culture.
 An award-winning historian, she has written and presented several historical and philosophical television and radio documentaries for the BBC, Channel 4, Discovery, PBS, The History Channel, National Geographic, Discovery, BBC World and ITV.
-Some of her presenting credits include; The Ideas That Make Us (BBC, 2016) Pompeii Live and Vikings Live – educational pieces for the British Museum, Genius of the Ancient World (Buddha, Socrates, Confucius) (BBC4, 2015) and Genius of the Modern World (Marx, Nietzsche, Freud) (BBC4,2016).

 As an author, Dr Bettany’s first book Helen of Troy: Goddess, Princess, Whore has been translated into ten languages.
 Her second publication, The Hemlock Cup, Socrates, Athens and the Search for the Good Life was a New York Times bestseller and was shortlisted for the Writer’s Guild Award.

-She is also a successful scholar.
+Bettany Hughes is also a successful scholar.
 Over the last decade, Bettany has been researching the history of Istanbul for her 2017 publication.

 She has taught at both Oxford and Cambridge University and at Cornell, Bristol, UCL, Maastricht, Utrecht and Manchester.
 She is a Tutor for Cambridge University’s Institute of Continuing Education and a Research Fellow of King’s College London and joined the New College of the Humanities as Visiting Professor.

-Over her career, Dr, Bettany has received numerous awards and recognition for her work in the field.
+Over her career, Dr, Bettany Hughes has received numerous awards and recognition for her work in the field.
 These include; the Naomi Sargent Education Prize for Broadcast Excellence, a Special Award for her services to Hellenic Culture and Heritage, an Honorary Fellow of the Historical Association, an Honorary Doctorate by York University, the International Fem 21 Award for journalism and the Distinguished Friend of Oxford Award.

 Bettany is also a founding patron of Classics For All – a national campaign to promote the study of classical languages and civilisations in state schools and a long-standing patron and supporter of the educational and campaigning charity, The Iris Project.